Seneca-ICTOER/OSL645/docs/Labs/lab1b.md

   13. Write a Linux command to display the last line of a file called **practice/customers.txt**
   14. Write a Linux command to match a line containing the pattern **Linux** in a file called **practice/customers.txt**
   15. Write a Linux command to display unique occurrences of consecutive lines in a file called **practice/customers.txt**
-  16. Create a **table** listing each Linux command, useful options that are displayed near the top of this tutorial labelled: **Tutorial Reference Material**
+  16. Create a **table** listing each Linux command, useful options that are displayed near the top of this lab labelled: **Lab Reference Material**

   **Hard Links:**